RougeWare/Swift-Lazy-Containers/README.md

 The built-in containers (`Lazy`, `ResettableLazy`, and `FunctionalLazy`) automatically conform to `Equatable`, `Hashable`, `Encodable`, and `Decodable` when their values conform do too!
 This is a passthrough conformance, simply calling the functions of the wrapped value.

 Keep in mind, though, that in order to do this, the value is automatically initialized and accessed!

-# Compatibility Notice #

-The entire repository structure had to be changed in order to be compatible with Swift Package Manager ([#4](https://github.com/RougeWare/Swift-Lazy-Patterns/issues/4)).
-Because of this, the API version changed from 2.0.0 to 3.0.0.
-Very little of the actual API changed along with this ([#8](https://github.com/RougeWare/Swift-Lazy-Patterns/issues/8)); it was almost entirely to service Swift Package manager.

-In version 2.0.0, [this readme recommended](https://github.com/RougeWare/Swift-Lazy-Patterns/commit/68fd42023fe5642dd9841ea1411027f6cbc1032f#diff-04c6e90faac2675aa89e2176d2eec7d8) that you change any reference to `./Lazy.swift` to `./LazyContainers/Sources/LazyContainers/LazyContainers.swift`.
-Unfortunately, that wasn't compatible with Swift Package Manager, so `./Lazy.swift` was changed to `./Sources/LazyContainers/LazyContainers.swift`.
-Because of this, please change any reference to `./LazyContainers/Sources/LazyContainers/LazyContainers.swift` to `./Sources/LazyContainers/LazyContainers.swift`.
-Sorry about that 🤷🏽‍